joviwyel/MovieDB/README.md

   Method Two:
   Another method is to use load data infile statement.
 By using this, can read rows from a text file into a table in a short time.

+  Method Three:
+  Use JDBC Bathc Statement processing to reduce the running time.
+Batch statement processing allows related SQL statements to be grouped into batches and committed in a single call to the database, and the interaction with the database completed in a single execution.
+Send multiple SQL statements to the database at once, can improve performance by reducing communication overhead.

 ## Each member's contribution: